nomis52/ola/tools/e133/README.md

 ## gen2_controller

-This listens for TCP connections from devices.
-It does not yet register with DNS-SD.
+Registers the E1.33 service with DNS-SD and then listens for TCP connections from devices.

 To perform scale testing you may need to increase the number of FDs per process.